CarletonComputerScienceSociety/final-assignment/README.md

 # Final Assignment

 This project is a multiple choice quiz based application used for the "quiz" addon to the summer 2021 School of Computer Science convocation video.
-If students succesfully answer these questions, the app gives them a bonus congratulator message from the School of Computer Science.
+If students successfully answer these questions, the app gives them a bonus congratulatory message from the School of Computer Science.

 # Tech Stack